serybva/Observable.js/README.md

 ## Usage

     var fooBar = {foo: 'bar'};
-    //fooBar originale object will be replaced by the instance of Observable
+    //fooBar original object will be replaced by the instance of Observable
     //wrapping object properties, thus allowing us to listen for changes
     //on it's properties